ulule/makroud/README.md

 #### Delete

-For a simple delete _(using a `DELETE` statement)_, asumming your model have a primary key defined, you can use delete it using:
+For a simple delete _(using a `DELETE` statement)_, asumming your model have a primary key defined, you can delete it using:

 ```go
 func DeleteUser(ctx context.Context, driver makroud.Driver, user *User) error {